The Harvard head fencing coach was fired. He was accused of selling his home to the family of a prospective student

 Last month, a federal grand jury was investigating Brand for the sale of the home, according to a source with knowledge of that investigation.
 The status of the federal investigation was not immediately clear Tuesday.

-US Attorney Eric S. Rosen, who is leading the nationwide college admissions scandal investigation, sent a subpoena to the Needham Board of Assessors in April, asking the town for years of documents and records related to the Needham property, the source confirmed.
+Assistant US Attorney Eric S. Rosen, who is leading the nationwide college admissions scandal investigation, sent a subpoena to the Needham Board of Assessors in April, asking the town for years of documents and records related to the Needham property, the source confirmed.

 Jie Zhao bought Brand's home for $989,500, according to the deed.
 A municipal lien certificate indicates the home was worth just under $550,000.
 Zhao sold the property about 17 months later at a loss of over $300,000.

-Note: Correction: A previous version of this article had the incorrect title for Assistant US Attorney Eric.
-S. Rosen